 While this article is a little off-topic for a weight loss blog – it’s an important message.
 I was approached by Scott Sanders of Cancerwell.org to help get his message out.
-When I asked him what his motivation was fo this very altruistic career, he said, “Seeing loved ones suffer during cancer treatment is heartbreaking.
-I have lost close friends to cancer, and that is why I have made it my mission to gather inform and share what I know, so that people will be educated.”
+When I asked him what his motivation was for this very altruistic career, he said, “Seeing loved ones suffer during cancer treatment is heartbreaking.
+I have lost close friends to cancer, and that is why I have made it my mission to gather inform and share what I know, so that people will be educat ed.”

 Receiving a cancer diagnosis changes your world.
 Your perspective alters radically, and now everything is viewed through a lens tinted by the illness.
 With some thoughtful self-care and wellness strategies, you can keep a positive outlook and improve your quality of life.

 A heavy toll